 - Make special warm drinks if you need winter solstice activities for adults.

-(See full list of winter solstice rituals and winter solstice ideas for kids and family below!)
+See full list of winter solstice rituals and winter solstice ideas for kids and family below!
+KEEP SCROLLING for more ideas and activities for winter solstice for kids and solstice celebration ideas!

-Now that you have solstice ideas, let’s cover how do you explain solstice to a child?
+Now that you have some solstice ideas (get more how to celebrate the winter solstice with children below!), let’s cover how do you explain solstice to a child…

 What is winter solstice explained for kids?